Chapter 4 Unbroken Stare

 Behind every forced conversation.

 Alcohol flowed freely across the room.
 Food covered the long tables.
-Music echoed through the walls of the pack house.
+Music filled the pack house.

-“You look so gorgeous,” Skylar said brightly after finishing my makeup.
+"You look so gorgeous," Skylar said brightly after finishing Irene's makeup.

-She stepped back proudly, trying so hard to cheer me up.
+She stepped back with a proud smile, trying so hard to cheer her up.

-The dress fit perfectly.
-The makeup softened my pale skin.
-Everything about my appearance should have made me feel confident.
+The dress fit her perfectly.
+The makeup softened her pale skin.

-I could see it clearly in my own eyes.
+Irene could see it in her own eyes.

-No amount of makeup could hide how broken I felt.
+No amount of makeup could hide how broken she felt.

-But I barely recognized the girl staring back at me anymore.
+But Irene barely recognized the girl staring back at her.

 She looked beautiful.